sekai0330/react-game/README.md

 _(\*: presumably so, though I didn't really test)_

-🏆 Browsers based on Chrome's engine, [Blink](https://www.chromium.org/blink), are fully supported by ArcoMage HD (as of 2021).
+🏆 Browsers based on Chrome's engine, [Blink](https://www.chromium.org/blink), are fully supported by sekai0330 HD (as of 2021).
 With an average CPU / GPU, you should be able to play the game without performance issues.
-You don't need ArcoMage HD's Desktop Version:
+You don't need sekai0330 HD's Desktop Version:

 - Google Chromium
 - Google Chrome